 Ltd Company vs. Individual Name: Understanding Taxation

 Whether you’re planning to buy a property as a limited company or as an individual landlord, you undoubtedly want to make the most out of it by taking home as much revenue as possible.

-Up to 2017, landlords could claim tax relief on most expenses associated with their buy to let property, including finance costs such as mortgage installments.
+Up to 2017, landlords could claim tax relief on most expenses associated with their buy-to-let property, including finance costs such as mortgage instalments.
 From 2017 on, the new taxation scheme has implemented the reduction of the number of taxes landlords can deduct from finance costs.

 From 2020 on, you will only be able to claim a basic rate reduction from your income tax liability on financing costs.